Starting with week 3, we are going to work with pfSense, an open source firewall with documentation that can be consulted here.

 10. Go to Interfaces > WAN > MAC Address, add also there the mac address from above, then Save and apply changes.
 This way your mac will be permanently saved.

-11. Add a new rule to permit traffic to WAN interface from your tunnel ip address (check GlobalProtect).
+11. Add a new rule to permit traffic to WAN interface from your ip address (check eve-ng pnet0).
 Revert steps done previously, on step 6 (hint: use again shell and same binary).

-13. At last, add a new NAT rule to have Internet access from that computer.
+13. At last, add a new NAT rule to have Internet access for that internal computer.

 1. Anti-lockout rule : enable ssh on LAN gateway ip and test connection from client inside LAN.